 Fill up a bowl or the sink to waste less water and use less energy to constantly heat it up - you could save up to £25 per year by doing this.

 Instead of going backwards and forwards with the hot and cold taps, newer boilers allow you to change the temperature of your hot water.

 For example, turn the thermostat down to fill your bath without needing to use the cold tap.
 When you’re finished, just turn the temperature back up again if you need to.

-Water-efficient showerheads could help you to save up to £75 per year.
-Have a look at the cost of energy and how much water you’re currently using versus the cost of replacing it, to see if it’s worthwhile for your household.
+Water-efficient showerheads could help you to save up to £91 per year. on gas and water combined Have a look at the cost of energy and how much water you’re currently using versus the cost of replacing it, to see if it’s worthwhile for your household.

 There are multiple grants and other sources of support available for those who are struggling with their gas and electricity costs.

-The government hopes to roll out free smart meters to all UK households by 2024.
+Suppliers are expected to have taken steps to roll out free smart meters to all UK households by the end of June 2021.